The Benefits of Being an Empowered Patient

 It is essential that you plan for the future with advance directives in order to assure that your wishes are followed if you are no longer well enough to make your own medical decisions.

 - Living Will: Also known as a healthcare directive or advance directive, this legal document describes the types of life-sustaining measures you desire.

 - Durable Power of Attorney for Healthcare: Also known as medical or healthcare power of attorney, or healthcare proxy, this legal document designates someone you want to make medical decisions for you when you are not conscious or are too sick to do so.
 This is absolutely essential to have in place before you are admitted to a hospital.

 - DNR: This is ordered by your doctor upon request and must be signed by you.
 It allows you to refuse cardiac or respiratory resuscitation if at some point your heart or respiration stops.
 Although it may be in your chart when hospitalized, it should also be available for paramedics and other emergency responders to your residence.

 I hope you found this section of my website helpful.
 A lot of work went into it.
-For much more information, consider buying my book: See The Book button on this website.
+For much more information, consider buying my two books: See The Books button on this website.